BarneyShi/JavaScript30/readme.md

 * Know how to turn off webcam using `navigator.mediaDevices.getUserMedia`, but you have to run it on localhost.
 * Know there is an event called `canplay` on `video` element.

+### `Day21: Geolocation`
+* Use `navigator.geolocation.watchPosition` to constantly reaching current position.
+* Use `navigator.geolocation.getCurrentPosition` to get the position once.

 # JavaScript30

 Starter Files + Completed solutions for the JavaScript 30 Day Challenge.